ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 ## 7. Files and scripts

-The table below summarizes the provided files and scripts and their corresponding functionality.
+The table below summarises the provided files and scripts and their corresponding functionality.

 | File                  | Path                                   | Description                                      |
 |:----------------------|:----------------------------------------------||